Officials across Florida rethink condo inspection polices

 He’s in contact with the governor’s office on the issue but thinks acting locally will be quicker.
 One idea is reinspecting new buildings after 10 years and, depending on what’s found, inspecting again another decade later.

-Miami-Dade County, where the 40-year-old Champlain Towers South partially collapsed last month, requires buildings to be recertified as safe every 40 years and every 10 years after that.
+Miami-Dade County, where the 40-year-old Champlain Towers South partially collapsed last month, requires buildings to be recertified as safe once they reach 40 years and every 10 years after that.

 “We definitely have to have inspection of the infrastructure of these buildings,” Brower said.
 “They’re not falling all over the place, but we don’t want even one more like the tragedy at Surfside.”